The mission of the Maine Service Fellows program is to

 - During service, comply with the terms and conditions of the program and local sponsor organization with which they serve.

 Maine Service Fellows are not employees of the host organization but they do receive financial support.
 The living allowance is set by law at 212% of the federal poverty level and does not vary regardless of a candidate’s experience, training, education, location, or project responsibilities.
 The living allowance lets an individual commitment to full-time service.
 Health coverage is available for those who need it.
 On successful completion of the service year, Fellows may be eligible for an end-of-service financial award that can be applied to education-related debt.

-Community project work plans for Service Fellows need to focus on one of the areas listed below:
+Community projects for Service Fellows fall into one of the areas listed below: